chainwayxyz/citrea-docs/future-research/volition-model.md

 Traditionally, there are two categories of rollups regarding the data storage:

 - **On-chain Data Availability** (e.g. Citrea): All transaction data / state diffs are stored on the L1 chain.
 Full nodes can simply scan L1 blocks to sync with the network.
-This is the most secure and trustless* way to provide data for the network; however, not the cheapest.
+This is the most secure and trustless* way to provide data for the network.
     - `Trustless` here is in the context of data only and it indicates that chain data is always available as long as the L1 chain is secure.
-This is pretty much the standard & correct definition in this context.

 - **Off-chain Data Availability** (i.e. Validiums): All transaction data / state diffs are stored off-chain.
 Validiums are mostly cheaper than pure rollups; however, they rely on some other DA solutions and DACs.
-Tt introduces more trust assumptions to the system.
+It introduces more trust assumptions to the system.

 Volition, compared to two categories above, offers a hybrid approach - it allows users to choose where to publish transactions (+ relevant data), and choose the security of on-chain data availability or the cost efficiency of off-chain data availability.
 There will be two states for two DA branches, and latest Citrea state will be the combination of these two branches.